 The Presta valve hole is 7mm in diameter, and the Schrader valve hole, 8.5 to 9mm.
 Presta inner tubes may be used in rims that are drilled for Schrader or Woods valves, though it is advisable to install a rubber grommet in the valve hole.
-A Schrader or Woods valve won't fit through the valve hole of a rim drilled for Presta.
 Presta-drilled rims (except the very narrowest) may be reamed, or drilled to accommodate Schrader valves, using an 8.5mm (0.326 inch), 21/64" (0.328 inch) or Q (letter size designation, 0.332 inch) drill bit.
 Some rubber-coated Schrader valves may require a slightly larger hole.

 Most inner tubes have the metal of the valve stem bonded to the rubber, with a thicker rubber patch for reinforcement.
 Some valves, mostly older Presta ones, clamp to the inner tube with a mushroomed bottom end of the valve stem, nut and washer.
 The washer may be too wide to fit in the bottom of the rim.
 In this case, you need to build up the area inside the rim either side of the valve hole so the inner tube doesn't sag and tear.
 Silicone rubber caulking compound works for this.

 Some inner tubes have a valve stem threaded all the way down to the rim, and a knurled jam nut to clamp the valve stem to the rim.
-I (John) know that Sheldon's photos show this nut in place on the Presta and Woods valves, but it has only one use -- to make installation of the pump head slightly easier when the tire is uninflated.
+This nut makesmake installation of the pump head slightly easier when the tire is uninflated.
 The valve stem is more likely to bend, break or pull loose from the inner tube if clamped down.
 It is easy enough to pinch the tire between finger and thumb to keep the valve stem extended when installing the pump head.

 [This section by John Allen]

 A blowout or sudden deflation can result in a serious crash.
 Inner tubes are not expensive, and it makes sense to use only high-quality ones.
-I have some inner tubes which are 30 or 40 years old, and still just fine, pliable and strong.
+I have some inner tubes 30 or 40 years old that are still just fine, pliable and strong.
 I know their age, because they are the original ones from bicycles which people bought and used briefly, then set aside.
-On the other hand, in recent years I've had, or seen, inner-tubes which never should have gotten out of the factory:
+On the other hand, in recent years I've had, or seen, inner tubes which never should have gotten out of the factory:

-A pair of IRC inner tubes with Presta valves, made in Indonesia, were the rubber around the valve stem came apart within days after installation;
+A pair of IRC inner tubes with Presta valves, made in Indonesia, where the rubber around the valve stem came apart within days after installation;

 An inner tube (I'm not sure of the brand) where some little scrap of rubber got inside the mold during manufacture and thinned the wall of the inner tube at one spot, so that it eventually developed a leak there.
 I wasted a lot of time examining the tire before checking the inner tube and realizing that it had failed without being punctured;